Invasive giant hornets have been spotted in the US for the first time - Local News 8

 Scientists don’t know how these giant hornets native to Asia ended up in Washington state.

-They’re sometimes transported in international cargo — in some cases deliberately, said Seth Truscott with WSU’s college of agricultural, human and natural resource sciences.
+They can sometimes be transported in international cargo, according to Seth Truscott with WSU’s college of agricultural, human and natural resource sciences.

 The giant hornet was first spotted in the state in December, and scientists believe it started becoming active again last month, when queens emerge from hibernation to build nests and form colonies.